Migz93/3dq/README.md

 The integration preserves all the important data from Spoolman including:
 - Vendor information
 - Material type
-- Color (including hex color codes)
+- Color (including hex color codes and support for multi-color filaments)
 - Weight and price information
 - Density and diameter

+**Important Notes:**
+- Editing a Spoolman-synced filament will unlink it from Spoolman (with a warning dialog)
+- The filament page shows which filaments are synced from Spoolman
+- Multi-color filaments from Spoolman are supported (using the first color in the list)

 ### Initial Setup